jordan-breton/it-journey-sources/docs/about/index.md

 <div class="content" markdown>
 My name is Jordan Breton.

-I'm a Fullstack Web Developer since 2015 and I'm offering **freelancing** and **consulting** for various individuals and small-to-medium-sized companies.
+I'm a **full-stack** Web Developer since 2015 and I'm a **freelance** and a **consultant** for various individuals and small-to-medium-sized companies.

 **I fear no project**.
-No matter what technologies yours was built upon, no matter if it is a well known and shiny well-documented stack or an obscur uncommented homemade system.
+No matter what technologies yours was built upon, no matter if it is a well known and shiny well-documented stack or an obscure uncommented homemade system.
 Code is code.
 IT is IT.

-I'm a passionated developer, and I strongly believe in what **John Heywood** said:
+I'm a passionate developer, and I strongly believe in what **John Heywood** said:

 > Nothing is impossible to a willing heart.